smart2pet/SmartPET-Feeder/README.md

 #### For Raspberry Pi:
 + A Raspberry Pi with Raspberry Pi OS (of course).
 + A touchscreen
-+ A outer shell (recommanded because the pet may break the machine.)
++ A outer shell (recommand because the pet may break the machine.)
 #### For Espressif ESP32:
-+ A Expressif ESP32 module (of course).
++ A Espressif ESP32 module (of course).
 #### For Other Hardware:
-+ A stepper motor that is fit the size of moter in 3D model and a A4988 stepper motor driver.
++ A stepper motor that is fit the size of motor in 3D model and a A4988 stepper motor driver.
 + You need 3D-print or some way to make the feeder hardware (the .obj 3D file is in `hardware` directory).
 + Some wires and power supply.
 ### Install: